Auto-da-fé: History

-From the 8th to the 15th centuries, much of Spain was controlled by Muslims, under whose laws Jews and Christians were given dhimmi status.
-This meant that they were required to pay a special tax, the jizya, for "protection", intended, as Islamic legal texts indicated, to remind them of their submission.
-The tax was imposed on the "people of the Book", as Jews and Christians were known, to humble them.

-Jews could sometimes rise to important positions in the political structure; anti-Jewish violence could also erupt.
-In the 1066 Granada massacre, much of the Jewish population of Granada was killed by a Muslim mob.

-The treatment of religious minorities varied depending on the era.
-For example, during their time of ascendance, the Almohads assumed the title of caliph, introduced a series of severe religious measures, and sought to strengthen their states through religious unification, which meant compelling the Jews and Christians to either convert to Islam or be expelled.
-Around the 11th century, growing suspicions of Jews prompted Christians to unite against the Muslims and Jews.
-From that point, Spain became a political soup of different powers and territories, each with its own policies regarding the status of Jews and Muslims.
+The Inquisition was officially established to root out heresy, particularly among conversos (Jews and Muslims who had converted to Christianity but were suspected of secretly practicing their former faiths).
+There was a growing concern that these groups threatened the status quo.
+From that point, Spain became a political melange of different powers and territories, each with its own policies regarding the status of Jews and Muslims.
 By the 13th century almost all of modern Spain was under Christian rule.
 Ferdinand III of Castile boasted of being the king of three religions.
 This tolerance, however, did not last long.

 In the 14th century, Dominican and Franciscan priests called on Christians to expel the Jews from Spain, blaming Jews for social problems and stirring the Christian majority to destroy synagogues, burn Jews alive, and impose forced conversion.
 Jews would be forced to attend sermons and have Christian preachers outline what the Christians viewed as the errors of their ways.